Noninfectious cystitis is irritation of the bladder that is not caused by a urinary tract infection.

 The goal of treatment is to manage your symptoms.

-Surgery is rarely performed unless a person has severe urinary retention or significant blood in the urine.
+Surgery is rarely performed unless a person has:

-Although most cases of cystitis are uncomfortable, the symptoms usually get better over time.
+Although cystitis is uncomfortable, the symptoms most often get better over time.

-Avoid using items that may be irritants such as bubble baths, feminine hygiene sprays, sanitary napkins or tampons (especially scented products), and spermicidal jellies.
+Avoid using products that with irritants such as scented bubble baths, feminine hygiene sprays, tampons, and spermicidal jellies.

-If you need to use such products, try to find those that do not cause irritation for you.
+If you need to use these items, try to find those that do not cause you irritation.

-Abacterial cystitis; Radiation cystitis; Chemical cystitis; Urethral syndrome - acute; Bladder pain syndrome; Painful bladder disease complex
+Abacterial cystitis; Radiation cystitis; Chemical cystitis; Urethral syndrome - acute; Bladder pain syndrome; Painful bladder disease complex; Interstitial cystitis

 Hanno PM.
 Painful bladder syndrome (interstitial cystitis) and related disorders.In: Wein AJ, ed.
 Campbell-Walsh Urology.
 10th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 12.